 When doing shielded metal arc welding, a welding rod is a necessary tool.
 This welding rod can be consumable or non-consumable.
 And if you are new in the welding industry, the importance of having knowledge on welding rods is quite gigantic.

 In this article, you will know the difference between 6011 vs 6013 welding rods.
 In fact, both of these rods are highly used in different construction sites and industries.
-But yet, they have some significant differences between them in the terms of application and usage.
+But they have some significant differences between them in terms of application and usage.

 What Is 6011 Welding Rod?

 A welding electrode that can stand 60,000 PSI pressure, can be used in any position, and has deep penetration properties is known as 6011 Welding Rod.
 This rod is popular among welders because it can weld on any rough surface regardless of dust, paint, or contamination.
 (Check details about: 7013 Welding)

 - ANSI/AWS A5.1 & ASME SFA 5.1 E6011